spf13/spf13-vim/README.md

 ## Updating Prelude

-The update procedure is fairly straightforward:
+The update procedure is fairly straightforward and consists of 3 steps:

+### Update all bundled packages

+Just run <kbd>M-x package-list-packages RET U x</kbd>.
+Unfortunately this step cannot be automated.

+### Update Prelude's code

 ```bash
 cd path/to/prelude/installation